POSIX API

 ## Cleanup

-To remove the test pod and any custom PVCs created during setup:
+Remove any test pod and custom PVCs created during setup:

 ```shell